KJeziorek/calibrate_basler_evk/README.md

 ```bash
 bash run_all.sh
 ```
+Number of samples determines how many samples are used for calibration.
+The more samples, the better the calibration, however, the calibration process will take longer.
+T is the time window betwen triggers in ms.

 Note that the reading events from HDF5 file is slow, so you need to be patient.